blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Applied Mathematics/Digital Signal Processing/Digital Image Processing/JPEG.md

 - Discrete Fourier Transform
 	- Each 8x8 block of each component is converted to a [[frequency domain]] representation, using a normalized, 2D type-II [[Discrete Cosine Transform]] (DCT).
 - Quantization
+	- This is the only lossy operation (apart from chroma subsampling)
 - Entropy Coding
+	- It is a special form of lossless data compression.

-### According to JFIF Standard
+### Encoding according to JFIF Standard
 - It converts images from [[RGB Colour Model|RGB]] to [[YUV and YCbCr|YCbCr]].
 - The resolution of [[chrominance|chroma]] is reduced by a factor of 2 or 3, by [[chroma subsampling]].
-- The image is split into blocks depending on the level of subsampling
+- The image is split into blocks of 8x8 pixels and for each block, each of the Y, Cb and Cr data undergoes the [[Discrete Cosine Transform]].
+A DCT is similar to a [[Fourier Transform]] in the sence that it produces a kind of spatial frequency spectrum.

-# Variants
-- Interlaced Progressive JPEG
+- The amplitudes of the frequency components are quantized.
+Human vision is much more sensitive or small variations in colour or brightness over large areas than to the strength of high-frequency brightness variations.
+Therefore the magnitudes of the high-frequency components are stored with a lower accuracy than the low-frequency components according to the quality setting (the 0-100 setting in the Independent JPEG Group's library).
+- The resulting data for all 8x8 blocks is losslessly compressed with a variant of [[Huffman encoding]].

+Decoding process reverses these steps, except the quantization step, which is lossy.